mondele/btt-writer-docs/docs/dImport.rst

 1. Click **Import USFM File** to import a file from the hard drive of the computer.

-2. The program opens the file explorer to the translationStudio backups folder.
+2. The program opens the file explorer to the BTT Writer backups folder.
 Navigate to find the desired file. **Hint**: you will be able to view only the files that have an extension of txt or usfm.

 3. Click to select the desired file, and then click **Open**.